nativescript-vue/nativescript-vue.org/content/docs/en/elements/dialogs/action.md

 contributors: [MisterBrownRSA, rigor789, ikoevska]
 ---

-`dialogs.action()` shows a list of selectable options and a cancellation button.
+The `action()` shows a list of selectable options and a cancellation button.
 Use it to let the user choose between options or dismiss the selection.

+The method is part of the [`dialogs`](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_) module.
+See also: [Dialogs](https://docs.nativescript.org/ui/dialogs).
 ---

 ## Basic use

-The `alert()` method is available globally.
+The `action()` method is available globally.
 You can call it anywhere in your app.

 ```JavaScript
 action("Your message", "Cancel button text", ["Option1", "Option2"]))